aiaiaizen/todomvc/README.md

 Open your terminal or command prompt.
 Navigate to the directory where you want to clone the repository.
-Clone the repository by running the command: git clone https://github.com/aiaiaizen/todomvcplaywright.git Change into the cloned repository's directory: cd todomvcplaywright Install the project dependencies by running the command: npm install This command will install Playwright and any other required dependencies specified in the package.json file.
+Clone the repository by running the command: git clone https://github.com/aiaiaizen/todomvc.git Change into the cloned repository's directory: cd todomvc Install the project dependencies by running the command: npm install This command will install Playwright and any other required dependencies specified in the package.json file.